JY&A Media

 Lucire was created as an online fashion magazine, the first in New Zealand, a single-issue student title called Fashionbrat excepting.
 Using a similar formula to our earlier publications, we’d do international features.
 We beat Harper’s Bazaar and Vogue online—the latter even advertised its website with us to get known.
 In 2003, we were nominated for a Webby Award.
 Lucire became the UN Environment Programme’s first fashion partner.

 With seven years under our belt, we felt the brand was strong enough to go into print.
 From what we can make out, only Slate had managed to take a website into print before us.
+And that was just a Microsoft Word file run off at copy shops.
 We stayed true to our ethos, of being independent, of meritorious, global coverage.
 Since we didn’t have a print legacy, we had no reason to localize our coverage too much.
 People told us that they read each issue ‘from cover to cover’.
 We were on to something special.

 In 2005, we were the first magazine to publish a sustainable style editorial, thanks to our good friend Summer Rayne Oakes.
 We also had our first licensed edition in Romania.
 Thailand, Qatar, Bahrain soon followed, and in 2018, Lucire KSA began as a monthly edition.